DevExpress-Examples/web-dashboard-in-popup-angular/readme.md

-# How to display the Web Dashboard in a popup (Angular)
+# Dashboard Component for Angular - How to display the Web Dashboard in a popup

 This example illustrates how to use the Angular-based `dx-dashboard-control` component to diplay a dashboard in the [DevExtreme Popup widget](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxPopup/).